 There have been many pulls in different directions of interior design trends in 2022.
 Dark and moody, light and airy, and you can't forget about farmhouse!
-Those styles are still popular, but we're seeing some new trends emerge.
+Those styles are still popular, but we're seeing some new trends emerge in 2023.
 We'll cover what's most popular in lighting and plumbing fixtures.
 And what type of products people are selecting for their new build or remodel.

 Matte black and a variety of soft golds are practically everywhere - from lighting fixtures, plumbing fixtures, to furniture and accessories.
 Mixing metals in the same fixture has become the most sought-after style in the previous year and it's not slowing down.
 Our previous lighting market visit to Dallas was testament that this trend is not going away anytime soon.